programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 {% include figure.html filename="Final_Graph_plotly.png" caption="Graph including median hue data from both video excerpts" %}

 ### Conclusions
 From looking at the graph, we can see that the Mars and Earth traces have very different dynamic ranges in their median hue values.
 The Mars trace is very limited and keeps within the red and yellow ranges (roughly between 100 - 160) throughout the majority of the excerpt.
 This suggests something about the film's use of color as a rhetorical device serving a propagandist message.
 Remember that this section presents an antipathetic view of the Martian way of life and political system: a uniform, unhappy populace who are dependent on inefficient technology and transportation while being required to observe total obedience to a totalitarian overlord.
 The film connects this negative experience to a relatively dull color palette of reds and yellows.
 We should also consider the original target audience of this film, young citizens of the United States in the 1950s, and how they would have likely interpreted these images and uses of color in that historical moment, namely, in the context of increasing geopolitical tensions between the Soviet Union and the United States and its allies in Western Europe.
 The color red, specifically, was commonly used in print and broadcast media for describing [the "threat" of global Communism](https://en.wikipedia.org/wiki/Red_Scare) during this era of world history.
 Additionally, the choice to render the Martian totalitarian leader with a very similar appearance to iconic Soviet leader [Joseph Stalin](https://en.wikipedia.org/wiki/Joseph_Stalin) can be read as an explicit visual and cultural cue to the audience.
 As such, this depiction of Mars seems to be a thinly-veiled allegorical caricature of life under Communism as perceived by an outside observer and political/ideological opponent, a caricature that employs not only a limited color palette but one that is charged with other cultural references.
-The use of color, here, both leverages the preconceived biases and associations of its audience and is inherently bound to the film's political argument that Communism is not a viable or desirable system of government.
+The use of color both leverages the preconceived biases and associations of its audience and is inherently bound to the film's political argument that Communism is not a viable or desirable system of government.

 Contrasting the limited use of color in our Mars excerpt, the Earth trace covers a much wider dynamic range of hue values.
 In this passage, the Martian emissary is learning about the wonderful and affluent lifestyle of Earthlings thanks to a capitalist system and exploitation of oil and petroleum products.
 The sequence emphasizes the material wealth and entrepreneurial freedom offered under a capitalist system using a much greater variety and vivacity of color than in the Mars excerpt.
 Commercial products and people alike are depicted using the full spectrum of the Technicolor process, creating positive associations between the outputs of the petroleum industry and the well-off lifestyle of those who benefit from it.
 Like the Mars excerpt, the audience is offered a one-sided caricature of a political system and way of life, but in this section the reductionist portrayal is laudable and prosperous as opposed to bleak and oppressive.
 As a piece of propaganda, *Destination Earth* relies on these powerful but overly simplistic distinctions between two political systems to influence public opinion and promote the consumption of petroleum products.
 How color is used (or not used) is an important tool in crafting and driving this message home.
 Further, once we are able to extract color data and visualize it using simple graphing techniques, we can see that the disparity in dynamic range provides a quantitative measure for linking the technical and aesthetic use of color in this animated film with the propagandist rhetoric put forth by its producers.